TEN YEARS AGO

 Meanwhile, a murderous force has awoken, intent on vengeance and driven by a single powerful mantra: They Will Never Cheer Again.

 He closes the door behind him, gently pressing with his shoulder until the soft click, although there's no risk of waking the young woman in the bed behind him.
 She and he are alone at this hour, as they are every night.
 Alone except for the two sterile corridors of rooms outside with the other sedated, sleeping mentals within.
 He is the only staff on duty.
 George Bell.
-He's the overnight nurse at the Casper Falls Extended Mental Care Facility.
+He's an overnight nurse at the Casper Falls Extended Mental Care Facility.

 George rounds the end of the bed, his fingers trailing over the sheets covering the young woman's form.
 Over her left knee and up her leg and along the contours of her torso.
-He stops when he's standing even with her head, leans down and places a gentle kiss upon her forehead.
+He stops when he's standing even with her face, leans down and places a gentle kiss upon her forehead.
 "And how are we tonight, darling?"

 Her soft breath is the only reply.
 Slight movement of eyes behind her closed lids.
-Blond hair is spread across one half of the pillow.
+Blond hair lies spread across one half of the pillow.
 The round curves of her breasts rise slightly, fall again.

 "I'm fine, I'm fine," says George.
-He puts a hand out, gently cups the soft skin of her cheek, rubs a rough thumb over silken lips.
+He puts a hand out, gently cups the soft skin of her cheek, rubs a rough thumb over smooth lips.
 "Thanks for asking, darling."
 His hand lingers a moment, feeling the warm skin under his own.